electricimp/Salesforce/examples/SmartRefrigerator/ExplorerKitInstructions.md

 ### Step 2: Setup the Electric Imp hardware

 First we will need to assemble the Electric Imp Developer Kit.
-The kit comes with (1) the imp001 card, which has a WiFi radio and micorocontroller which drives all the logic for the board, (2) the Explorer Kit board into which the card is plugged.
+The kit comes with (1) the imp001 card, which has a WiFi radio and microcontroller which drives all the logic for the board and (2) the Explorer Kit board into which the card is plugged.
 The Explorer Kit board provides a set of sensors and peripherals which are ready to use.
-For this project will read temperature, humidity, accelerometer data and light to determine the current state of your fridge.
+This project will take readings from temperature, humidity, accelerometer, and light sensors to determine the current state of your fridge.

 #### Hardware Setup
  - Plug the imp001 card into the breakout board slot